CleanroomMC/cleanroom-website/docs/groovy-script/mods/tconstruct/alloying.md

 Don't know what a builder is?
 Check [the builder info page](../../getting_started/builder.md) out.

 :::::::::: details mods.tconstruct.alloying.recipeBuilder() {open id="abstract"}
 - `FluidStackList`.
 Sets the fluid inputs of the recipe.
-Requires greater than or equal to 2 and less than or equal to Integer.MAX_VALUE.
+Requires greater than or equal to 2.

     ```groovy:no-line-numbers
     fluidInput(FluidStack)